Rainy days in Bristol | fun indoor activities for kids

 I love with my local library.
 Gone are the days when it was obligatory to be silent, these days libraries are free indoor places embracing the joy books bring to kids, where you can read aloud, get excited about the stories and often join in with free baby sing and rhyme sessions.
 My personal favourites – are Bishopston (mainly because its close and brand new) and Bristol Central Library (which has daily rhyme time and a pirate ship).

-Indoor attractions for families
+Indoor Bristol attractions for families

 We The Curious